fictorial/skeep/README.md

 another 5 immediately.
 Discard piles do not require a sequence like the build piles require.

+You can long-press or long-click one of your discard piles to reveal the card underneath the top card (if there is one).

 ### Wilds

 `W` cards are *wild*.
 A wild card can take any value.
 Placing a `W` atop a 8